The Science and Art of Compassion in Healthcare

-When I suffered a concussion a few years ago the phrase 'being cared for' and variations on that theme where frequent.
-I remember writing in my journal at the time, that if I heard 'it's because we care' one more time, I was going to punch someone and I'm generally a very peaceful person, my frustration and disconnect was real.
-So why was it that I didn't feel cared for when people were doing genuinely caring acts.
-I'd spent years talking about the 'high quality care' we strive to deliver for patients so why was now not feeling it.
+When I suffered a concussion a few years ago the phrase 'being cared for' and variations on that theme were frequent.
+I remember writing in my journal at the time, that if I heard 'it's because we care' one more time, I was going to punch someone and I'm generally a very peaceful person, my frustration and disconnect were real.
+So why was it that I didn't feel cared for when people were doing genuinely caring acts?
+I'd spent years talking about the 'high-quality care' we strive to deliver for patients so why was I now not feeling it?

 It's important to note that compassion is qualified and defined as something beyond sympathy and empathy - in that compassion requires action.
 It stresses the vulnerability of being on the receiving end of healthcare.
 It also describes how simple the actions that translate into compassion can be and how little time they can take.